JingShing/fvtt-FakeDice/README.md

 ```

 # How To Install
+* You can get this module on [foundryVTT Module](https://foundryvtt.com/packages/fakedice)
-You can install manually with this Manifest URL:
+* You can install manually with this Manifest URL:
 ```
 https://raw.githubusercontent.com/JingShing/fvtt-FakeDice/main/module.json
 ```